-Proponents say that the project would benefit the state and the region on several levels: The "clean" electricity, they say, would reduce greenhouse gas emissions that would otherwise result from coal-generated electricity; the influx of new power would lower electricity prices overall; and the power would not be subject to the shortages and price spikes of the fossil fuel market.
+Proponents say that the project would benefit the state and the region on several levels.
+The "clean" electricity, they say, would reduce greenhouse gas emissions that would otherwise result from coal-generated electricity.
+The influx of new power would lower electricity prices overall.
+The power would not be subject to the shortages and price spikes of the fossil fuel market.
 The partnership also says the project would benefit the state with 1,200 jobs per year over the three-year construction phase, and add new property taxes to state and local budgets.

 But opponents say that these benefits are far outweighed by the negatives.

 Much of the opposition centers on the northernmost part of Northern Pass's proposed route (view and download maps here).
-While much of the line would follow existing transmission lines, the upper 40 miles would require new rights of way to be cut through forests and other undeveloped land, much of it privately owned, with many of the landowners and nearby residents saying that building the line would destroy the region's natural beauty, and would negatively impact both the quality of life and the economic benefits derived from tourism and agriculture.
+While much of the line would follow existing transmission lines, the upper 40 miles would require new rights of way to be cut through forests and other undeveloped land, much of it privately owned.
+Many of the landowners and nearby residents say that building the line would destroy the region's natural beauty, and would negatively impact both the quality of life and the economic benefits derived from tourism and agriculture.
 In summer 2013 Northern Pass officials announced they were changing the route to bury eight miles of transmission lines underground.
 However, many Northern Pass opponents argue that all of the lines should be buried.

-Ten pieces of legislation filed in the 2013 Legislature have been identified as having a potential impact on projects such as Northern Pass:
+Ten pieces of legislation filed in the 2013 Legislature had a potential impact on projects such as the Northern Pass:

 HB 166 requires that transmission lines for future energy projects be buried if they are not needed for the “public good.”
 The bill does not define public good.
-HB 166 has been retained in committee for 2013;
+HB 166 has been retained in committee.

 HB 568 requires the transmission lines of all “elective” projects be buried.
 Northern Pass is considered an elective project.
-HB 568 has been retained in committee for 2013;
+HB 568 has been retained in committee.

 HB 569 requires that future transmission lines be placed within the state’s transportation corridors “to the extent possible.”
-HB 569 has been retained in committee for 2013;
+HB 569 has been retained in committee.

 HB 586 places a moratorium on new energy projects for one year.
-HB 586 has been retained in committee for 2013;
+HB 586 has been retained in committee.

 HB 580 places a moratorium on all wind and energy projects until the state develops a “comprehensive energy plan.”
-HB 580 has been retained in committee for 2013;
+HB 580 has been retained in committee.

 HB 449 calls for an economic impact analysis for future energy projects to determine what they will mean for jobs and incomes in the local communities.
 The bill would also require the state to consider the input of local communities before approving an energy project.
-HB 449 has been retained in committee for 2013;
+HB 449 has been retained in committee.

-HB 484 requires an energy project to receive public approval anywhere the project’s structures were visible.
+HB 484 requires an energy project to receive public approval anywhere the project’s structures are visible.
 Any town that could see a structure would register its approval or disapproval by a town vote.
-HB 484 has been retained in committee for 2013;
+HB 484 has been retained in committee.

 SB 99 increases the public’s representation in hearings before the state board that issues permits for energy projects.
-It would also set additional standards for these projects, including an analysis of how views and property values would be affected by a project.
+It also sets additional standards for these projects, including an analysis of how views and property values would be affected by a project.
 SB 99 passed the Senate in March, was approved by the House on June 5 and signed by the governor June 27.

 SB 191 creates a state energy plan for evaluating future energy projects.
-SB 191 passed the Senate in March and is now in the House;
+SB 191 was signed by the Governor in the summer of 2013.

 HB 306 seeks to create a commission to develop an energy strategy for the state.
-HB 306 passed the House in March and is now in the Senate.
+HB 306 was signed by the Governor in the summer of 2013.